-The town Orihuela, not to be confused with the beach resort of Orihuela Costa on the Mediterranean, is located at a distance of approx. 60km from Alicante on Spain´s Costa Blanca.
+The town Orihuela, not to be confused with the beach resort of Orihuela Costa on the Mediterranean, is 60 kilometres from Alicante.

-What makes Orihuela special, is the medieval town center with a cathedral, palaces, churches and cloisters.
+Orihuela’s unique is the medieval town centre with a cathedral, palaces, churches and abbeys.

-These marvelous and well preserved buildings, form a natural stage for one of the biggest festivals in town: the Medieval Market.
+These marvellous and well-preserved buildings form a natural stage for one of the biggest festivals in town: the Medieval Market.

-Every year at the last weekend in January, Orihuela turns the clock back for hundreds of years and hosts a festival which brings back life as is was in the Middle Ages.
+In February, the first weekend, Orihuela turns the clock back for hundreds of years and hosts a festival that brings back life as it was in the Middle Ages.

-The market covers a huge area beginning at the cathedral with countless stalls, selling food and drink, trinkets, artifacts, jewelry and clothes, all vendors being dressed up in period costumes.
+The Market covers a large area beginning at the cathedral with countless stalls selling food and drink, trinkets, artefacts, jewellery and clothes.

-In between meander musicians, drummers and groups parading in ever more fanciful outfits and entertaining visitors with their performances.
+Between meanders, musicians, drummers and groups are parading in ever more fanciful outfits and entertaining visitors with their performances.

 Vegetarians can indulge in helpings from roasted vegetables prepared with potato slices in huge, flat pans, similar to those used for making paella.

-Stone masons demonstrate their skills, as do bakers and pastry cooks, shoe makers and weavers.
+Stonemasons demonstrate their skills, bakers and pastry cooks, shoemakers and weavers.

 You can buy bread with nuts and raisins, cakes and sweets, spices, cheeses and sausages, wine and olive oil.

-The Arabic past is never forgotten in Spain and therefore you´ll also find a bazaar, complete with camels, kids and grown ups alike can take a ride on and even a belly dancer sashaying down the street with her musicians.
+Therefore you’ll also find a bazaar, complete with camels, and you may also see a belly dancer dancing down the street with her musicians.